 8. 3G Cardio Elite Runner Treadmill

-Whether you’re just starting a fitness regime or you’re a veteran runner, you’ll find that this treadmill will challenge and meet your fitness goals.
+Whether you’re just starting a fitness regime or you’re a veteran runner, you’ll find that this treadmill will challenge and meet your fitness needs.
+It’s powered by a high-performance, soundless 4.0 DC motor.
+The deck inclines from 0 to 15% in seconds.

-It has a large deck at 62” and is 22” wide, with large rollers and a thick orthopedic belt that absorbs the impact so that you can enjoy your run with minimum impact on your joints.
+It has a large deck at 62” long and 22” wide, with large rollers and a thick orthopedic belt that absorbs impact so you can enjoy your run with minimum impact on your joints.
 The impact absorption also assists in sound dampening.

 You’re able to choose from 8 built-in training programs or you can customize 2 of your own workouts.
-It also has 3 fitness test programs so you can identify areas that you may need to improve on.
+It also has 3 fitness tests to identify areas that you may need to improve on.

 It uses Bluetooth technology and will pair easily with smart devices, including heart rate monitors.
 The console is easy to use and features one-touch keys.
-It has built-in surround sound speakers so that you can watch your favorite show or listen to the training program that you’re streaming on your tablet.
+Built-in surround sound speakers, a cupholder, and an adjustable fan are all nice additions to the console.

 - Has a maximum user weight capacity of 400 lbs